TN 30 (02-16)

 1. OPM sends the RI 38-33

 OPM is responsible for replying to inquiries or complaints relating to age 62 adjustments.
-If OPM needs earnings and coverage information to respond to an inquiry, it sends the form RI 38-33 (Request for Verification of OASDI Eligibility) to the Office of Central Operations’ Division of Earnings Records Operations (DERO) for the required data.
+If OPM needs earnings and coverage information to respond to an inquiry, it sends the form RI 38-33 (Request for Verification of OASDI Eligibility) to the Office of Central Operations’ Division of Earnings and Business Services (DEBS) for the required data.

 The RI 38-33 contains:

 Use the check blocks on the reverse of the form to: